proffitteoy/Iris-Terminal/README.md

 ### Overview

-Iris Terminal is a local deployment chat system for long-term use:
+Chat-Terminal is a local deployment chat system for long-term use:

 - Multi-model chat (OpenAI, DeepSeek, Gemini, Claude, Grok, GPTSAPI gateway)
 - Project workspaces with project-level instructions